Reporting scopes and method

 - for Industrial Safety indicators, on the Corporate Guidance on Event and Statistical Reporting;

-- and for environmental indicators, on a Group reporting procedure, together with segment-specific instructions.
+- for environmental indicators, on a Group reporting procedure, together with segment-specific instructions.

 These documents are available to all Total companies and can be consulted at Corporate headquarters, in the relevant departments.

-In 2016, environmental reporting covered all activities, sites and industrial assets in which Total S.A., or one of its companies it controls, is the operator (i.e., either operates or contractually manages the operations): 808 sites at year-end 2016. greenhouse gas (GHG) emissions “based on the Group’s equity interest” are the only data which are published for the “equity interest” scope.
-This scope, which is different from the “operated domain” mentioned above, includes all the assets in which the Group has a financial interest or rights to production.
+In 2017, environmental reporting covered all activities, sites and industrial assets in which Total S.A., or one of the companies it controls, is the operator, i.e. either operates or contractually manages the operations (“operated domain”): 796 sites at year-end 2017.
+Greenhouse gas (GHG) emissions “based on the Group’s equity interest” are the only data which are published for the “equity interest” scope.
+This scope, which is different from the “operated domain”, includes all the assets in which the consolidated entities have a financial interest or rights to production.

 Reporting on occupational illnesses follows the scope of the Worldwide Human Resources Survey (see below).